Department of English

 The Department of English at Clayton State University offers both an undergraduate degree and courses in graduate degrees.
 At the undergraduate level, we have courses in the core curriculum; courses that comprise a major and minor in English; courses for middle level teacher education majors; and content courses for secondary education students.
 At the undergraduate level, we offer a major (Bachelor of Arts) and minor in English, and a badge in Professional Writing Proficiency.
 At the graduate level, we offer courses in the Master of Arts in Teaching English, the Master of Arts in Liberal Studies with an English concentration, and a Combined BA/MALS with an English concentration.

-Our core courses include first-year writing (ENGL 1101 English Composition I, ENGL 1102 English Composition II, Area A1) and literature survey courses (2000-level literature courses, Area C).
+Our Core IMPACTS courses include first-year writing (ENGL 1101 English Composition I, ENGL 1102 English Composition II, and literature survey courses (2000-level literature courses).
 Students in the First-Year Writing program acquire skills that will increase their ability to write for a wide variety of professional and academic contexts.
 The course sequence offers instruction in writing processes, collaborative writing strategies, methods of organization, research skills, discourse conventions of Standard Written English, and rhetorical strategies.
 The literature survey courses introduce students to some of the greatest writings and ideas humankind has created, thus expanding their understanding of themselves and their cultures.

 The Bachelor of Arts in English (120 hours) offers three concentrations—literature, writing, and secondary education.
 Throughout their coursework, students will learn to understand multiple perspectives, make connections across disciplines, and critically evaluate, interpret, and synthesize information from various sources.
 Furthermore, students will learn to read critically, write effectively, think analytically, work collaboratively, apply technology, and communicate clearly.
 Students will have the opportunity to practice these skills as they work with professors on research projects or as they participate in one of the internships hosted by our department in producing the Cygnet (our literary magazine), publishing Connections (our First-Year Writing textbook) or The Vibrant Voice (our newsletter), or writing for social media.